Testing spontaneous wavefunction collapse with quantum electromechanics

 In this work, we propose the use of electromechanical systems for non-interferometric tests of CSL.
 In our approach, the CSL heating of a mechanical resonator is readout by swapping its state onto a superconducting qubit and measuring the qubit~\cite{Chu2017, Chu2018, Chu2021, wollack2022quantum}.
 We find that quasiparticle heating of the qubit~\cite{Wenner2013, Jin2015, Serniak2018} is likely to be the dominant noise channel.
 To overcome this, we propose a pulsed scheme, where the signal is amplified by allowing CSL heating to build up in the resonator prior to the swap operation.
 We show that a sequence of measurements on an array of mechanical resonances can be employed to further suppress the quasiparticle noise, with the swap operation for each resonator cooling the qubit to close to its ground state for the next resonator.

-As a specific example implementation, we consider a flux qubit coupled to an array of internal bulk acoustic wave resonances~\cite{Chu2017, Chu2018, Chu2021}.
-With this system, we predict that the qubit noise can be suppressed by five orders of magnitude relative to the CSL signal.
-Moreover, we find that the use of high-order internal mechanical resonances breaks the usual $r_c^4$ scaling of the collapse diffusion rate, which constraints the magnitude of collapse-induced heating for most other systems~\cite{Vin2016,Vin2017, Helou17}.
-The effect of this is to increase the expected CSL heating rate by a factor of 500 compared to the only previous proposal that circumvents thermal noise~\cite{Forstner2020}.
-The combination of noise suppression and signal enhancement is sufficient to close the gap between the measured upper and lower bounds on the collapse rate and therefore conclusively test the CSL model.
-Furthermore, the increased CSL heating rate could allow this to be achieved in a matter of hours, rather than the days, months or years of previous proposals~\cite{Forstner2020}.
+As a specific example implementation, we consider a flux qubit coupled to an array of internal bulk acoustic wave (BAW) resonances~\cite{Chu2017, Chu2018, Chu2021}.
+With this system, we predict that the qubit noise can be suppressed by three orders of magnitude relative to the CSL signal.
+Moreover, we find that the ultra-low dissipation achievable in BAW resonators significantly amplifies the expected CSL occupancy.
+The combination of noise suppression and signal enhancement is sufficient to close the gap between the measured upper and calculated lower bounds on the collapse rate and therefore conclusively test the CSL model.
+Furthermore, the access to natural arrays of mechanical resonators in a BAW resonator allows this to be achieved in a matter days, rather than the months or years of most previous proposals~\cite{Forstner2020}.

 \textit{Scheme.} Our scheme utilises Jaynes-Cummings coupling to swap excitations between a mechanical resonator and a superconducting qubit (Fig.~\ref{conceptscheme}).
-This serves the dual purposes of allowing the qubit to be used to detect the collapse-induced excitations of the mechanical resonator, and cooling it towards the typically lower temperature of the mechanical resonator.To increase the collapse signal relative to qubit noise, we consider a pulsed scheme in which collapse-induced excitations are allowed to build up in the resonator while it is off-resonance with the qubit.
+This serves the dual purposes of allowing the qubit to be used to detect the collapse-induced excitations of the mechanical resonator, and cooling it towards the typically lower temperature of the mechanical resonator.
+To increase the collapse signal relative to qubit noise, we consider a pulsed scheme in which collapse-induced excitations are allowed to build up in the resonator while it is off-resonance with the qubit.
 The qubit and the mechanical resonator are decoupled until the population of the mechanical resonator reaches equilibrium.
 The qubit is then tuned on-resonance with the first mechanical resonator, for instance, by flux tuning its frequency \cite{Paw09}.
 Maintaining resonance for only the duration of a single swap operation transfers qubit excitation that would otherwise be a significant source of noise into the resonator while minimising the time over which qubit-related decoherence can occur.
 After this swap process, the state of the qubit is measured via a dispersive quantum non-demolition (QND) measurement.

 Using an array of frequency non-degenerate resonators, our scheme can be repeated in rapid succession, cooling the qubit beyond what can be achieved with a single swap operation and multiplying the rate of phonons transfered to the qubit by the number of mechanical resonators.
 Ultimately, a given CSL collapse rate can be ruled out if it predicts a higher CSL phonon flux than is observed for the relevant correlation length.